 Akolele is situated on the north-eastern shores of Wallaga Lake, which is at the border of Eurobodalla and Bega Valley Shires.
 Akolele is connected to the Bega Valley Shire Council water supply scheme.
 The 2016 IWCM Strategy recommended that Council commence sewerage collection system options development and assessment and consultation with residents with the aim of constructing the scheme within 20 years.
-In 2016 a sewerage scheme was constructed for Wallaga Lake (in Bega Valley Shire) and the Koori Village with treatment at Bermagui STP.
+In 2005 a sewerage scheme was constructed for Wallaga Lake (in Bega Valley Shire) with treatment at Bermagui STP.
+Koori Village was connected to the Wallaga Lake sewerage scheme in 2016.
 ESC is planning to construct a pressure sewer system to service Akolele with sewage to be transferred to the Bermagui STP via the nearby Wallaga Lake sewerage system.
 Council has received partial funding for the scheme (refer Section 7.3).
 The construction of the sewerage system will be completed in 2024.
 ESC has developed an agreement with Bega Valley Shire Council to treat the sewage from Akolele.